bency-fathima/web-development/css/basics/css-1.md

 # Cascading Style Sheets (CSS)

 ## What is CSS?
+CSS stands for Cascading Style Sheets and is used to style and layout web pages.
-Cascading Style Sheets (CSS) is a stylesheet language used to control the presentation and layout of HTML documents.
+CSS is a stylesheet language used to control the presentation and layout of HTML documents.
 It allows developers to apply styles such as colors, fonts, spacing, and positioning to web pages, ensuring a consistent and visually appealing design.

-## Why Use CSS?
-- **Separation of Content and Design**: Keeps HTML structure clean and improves maintainability.
-- **Consistency**: Ensures uniform styling across multiple pages.
-- **Responsive Design**: Helps create layouts that adapt to different screen sizes.
-- **Improved Performance**: Reduces redundancy and page load time.
+# 📖 What Does CSS Do?

+CSS enhances the appearance of web pages by allowing you to:

+- **Change Colors** – Apply different colors to text, backgrounds, and borders.
+- **Modify Fonts** – Set font type, size, style, and weight.
+- **Control Layout** – Adjust the positioning of elements (flexbox, grid, etc.).
+- **Add Spacing** – Define margins, padding, and borders for better spacing.
+- **Responsive Design** – Make web pages look good on all screen sizes (mobile, tablet, desktop).
+- **Animation and Effects** – Create transitions, animations, and hover effects.

  # CSS Basics